-During any trip to Finland, you’re bound to visit Helsinki.
-It’s the vibrant seaside capital and the most visited area of the country.
-Located on the edge of the Baltic sea, the cosmopolitan city blends nature, modern marvels, and several historic sites together to create a truly unforgettable destination.
+During any trip to Finland, you’re bound spend at least one day in Helsinki.
+Helsinki is Finland’s vibrant seaside capital and its most-visited travel destination.
+The cosmopolitan Finnish city is located on the edge of the Baltic Sea.
+Helsinki blends nature, modern marvels, and several historic sites for an unforgettable trip.

-It’s a great place, but one day in Helsinki doesn’t leave a lot of time for exploring.
-From the museums to Michelin-rated restaurants, the city is packed with attractions to keep you busy.
-Trying to see it all is almost impossible.
+Unfortunately, spending 24 hours in Helsinki doesn’t leave a lot of time to explore.
+From world-class museums to Michelin-rated restaurants, the city is packed with attractions.
+Trying to see them all in a day is almost impossible.

 Not sure where to start your trip?
-Choose your stops with this complete 1-day Helsinki itinerary…
+Plan out all your stops with this complete 1-day Helsinki itinerary…

-What to do in Helsinki in 24 hours: A complete one-day itinerary
+Where to go in Helsinki in one day: A complete 1-day itinerary

-While 24 hours in Helsinki doesn’t leave a lot of time, you’ll get to see a large chunk of the city.
+While one day in Helsinki doesn’t leave a lot of time, you’ll get to see a large chunk of the city.
 This trip to Helsinki hits most of the top attractions, as with all our city travel plans.

-The city spreads out from the harbour, becoming more modern as you travel away from the historic architecture near the sea.
+The city spreads out from the harbour.
+It becomes more modern as you travel further from the historic architecture near the sea.

 To see as much as you can of Helsinki in 24 hours, you’ll need to maintain your energy.
 Start your day as a local would, with a strong cup of coffee.
 The locals are known for their love of coffee and the cafes take their brew very seriously.

-You’ll find the best coffee at Market Square.
+You’ll find the best coffee at Market Square (Kauppatori).
 Get yourself a cup of joe and a light breakfast from one of the cafes.

 This spot also serves as the perfect starting point for exploring the city.
 You can orient yourself with the various landmarks visible against the city’s skyline from the open public square.